Alexandra Bircken: A–Zuntil

 Alexandra Bircken’s art is based on the principles of separating and combining our internal and external worlds.
-From July 2021, Museum Brandhorst will dedicate the most extensive exhibition to date of the works of this internationally renowned sculptor.
+The Museum Brandhorst is dedicating the most extensive exhibition to date of the works of this internationally renowned sculptor.

 Dr. Monika Bayer-Wermuth